omarbaumgartner/CryptoCom-TradeBot/README.md

 - `/cancel all`: Cancels all open orders on the exchange.
 - `/stop`: Stops the bot.
 - `/pause` or `/unpause`: Toggles the bot's trading activity.
+- `/orders`: Retrieves and displays information about open orders.

 ## Disclaimer
 Trading cryptocurrencies involves significant risk and may not be suitable for all investors.
 Before trading, consider your experience level and risk appetite.
 This project is not liable for any potential damages or losses.